QMQMWANG/Weather-App/README.md

 ## Features
 - Search for and view the weather in any city
 - Get real-time weather updates
-- View detailed weather forecasts including temperature, humidity, and pressure
+- View detailed weather forecasts including temperature, humidity, and wind speed.

 ## Technologies Used
 - **HTML**: Structure of the web application's pages